videomi/shotcut_web/amphibious_zoo/index.md

 works as well as uploads to web video sharing services such as YouTube.
 No attribution or credit is required.

+**Note: Amphibious Zoo exclusively monetizes videos made with these on YouTube and possibly other popular social media services.**

 They are available in both a good quality
 (48 KHz 320 kbps) MP3 and higher quality (24-bit 48 KHz uncompressed) AIFF formats.
 The MP3 can be previewed in your web browser.